kanevundi/dsc-phase-1-project-v2-4/README.md

 - When is the most favorable month of the year to release a movie?
 - What is the relationship between production cost and revenues?
-- What type of genre are most popular?
+- What type of genres are most popular?

 ## 2. Data Understanding
 This analysis utilizes datasets acquired from three movie websites, namely Box Office Mojo, The Numbers, and TMDB.